unicef/publicgoods-toolkit/community.md

 motivations and interrelationships of the people and organizations who do make up the project.
-While we touch upon some aspects of finding or nurturing a broader DPG supportive ecosystem at the national level in the Introduction [Introduction](introduction.md#introduction), this module provides guidance on understanding project-level communities and ecosystems.
+While we touch upon some aspects of finding or nurturing a broader DPG supportive ecosystem at the national level in the [Introduction](introduction.md#introduction), this module provides guidance on understanding project-level communities and ecosystems.
 The [Adoptability](adoptability.md#adoptability-assessment) module provides even more detailed recommendations for putting this understanding into evaluating open source projects, including how to map a project's ecosystem.